femithetechguy/femifoundhisbeauty2025/README.md

-# 💍 Beauty & Femi 2025 Wedding Website
+# 💍 EwaFemi2025 Wedding Website

 A modern, responsive, and dynamic wedding website built with vanilla JavaScript, Bootstrap 5, and JSON-driven content management.